sora91s/mongo/src/mongo/db/catalog/README.md

   as part of the storage interface.
 * These hooks enable storage engines to perform internal data structure checks that MongoDB would otherwise not be able to perform.
-* More comprehensive and time-consuming checks will run to detect more types of non-conformant BSON documents with duplicate field names, invalid UTF-8 characters, and non-decompressible BSON Columns.
 * Full validations are not compatible with background validation.

 [Public docs on how to run validation and interpret the results.](https://docs.mongodb.com/manual/reference/command/validate/)